 “As to the charge from the Genl of the bad condition of your regiment, which seems to hurt you—I can assure you that you was not singularly pointed at, for it was an exact copy of circular letters sent to the different commanders of the Virginia regts as the General appearance of those must be acknowledged was unmilitary tho’ much may be said in excuse”

-One can only imagine Samuel Cabell’s state of mind as spring arrived in 1777.
-In the last few months, he had experienced combat and victories, but also failed regimental leadership and privation.
-Soon, however, he and his riflemen would be under the command of one of the best fighting commanders in the army, as part of a new, elite unit.
-Together, they would play a key role in the most pivotal victory of the Revolution.
+One can only imagine Samuel Cabell’s state of mind after rejoining his now ragged regiment in April 1777.
+In the last five months, he had traveled over 800 miles, likely engaged in multiple skirmishes, and exhorted young men to join the army and travel far from home for the cause.
+While he was away, his regiment had experienced historic victories, but also a court martialed leader and privation.
+Soon, however, he and his Amherst riflemen would be reassigned to an elite unit under the command of one of the best fighting officers in the Continental Army.
+They would be on the front line and key to victory in the most pivotal battle of the Revolution.

 Chapter 7 – Battle of Saratoga